iotempire/iotempower/doc/installation.rst

    ``export IOTEMPOWER_ROOT="$HOME/iotempower"`` if your IoTempower directory is directly ``iotempower`` in your home directory)

+   It turns out that the behavoir if ``bin`` is available globally on your ``PATH`` seems to be a bit random nowadays based on your installed Linux distribution.
+If you cannot start (find) iot, add (type ``nano ~/.bashrc) the following to the end of your .bashrc:

+   ``export PATH="$PATH:$HOME/bin:$HOME/.local/bin``

+   Then open a new terminal and hopefully now iot should be found and start.

    If you use tmux or byobu with bash consider sourcing ``lib/shell_starter/iotempower.bash`` in your .bashrc.
 (If you did not understand the last sentence, ignore it.)